Gunjan-lab-test/Telecom_churn/README.md

     Class 1 : is for
     Class 2 :

-File 2 : contains model building classes
+Classification_models.ipynb : contains model building classes

 File 3 : uses file 1 and 2 to do the training using different algorithms